hud987/DistributedRouters/README.md

 <p align="center">click without dragging to open and close routing tables
 </p>

 * __Link Delays:__ Each link has its own delay value.
 Delays can be changed by clicking and are capped at three characters.
-These changes instantly appear in routing tables of neighboring nodes.
+These changes instantly appear in connecting nodes' routing tables.

 <p align="center"><img src="readmeFiles/linkDemo.gif?raw=true" /></p>
 <p align="center">click on the link delay value to edit</p>